Dasher42BC/FoundationFramework/README.md

 * Mario, who took on next-generation tools development and inspired innovative new ways to mock Appc for testing purposes, and suggested useful WrapperDefs which greatly expand our options for debugging without disturbing regular users, and whose work on DS9FX drove ideas of what Foundation could better support,
 * Tethys, who brought internet multiplayer back into service, and who helped multiplayer-ready stable mplayer/ script directories work in parallel with the usual moddable scripts/,
 * VonFrank42, whose tested minimalism helped pinpoint the best practices yet discovered, and how they should integrate to revive Single Player and Multiplayer in full.

+Thanks also go out to those who kept Bridge Commander and Foundation exciting, whoever was at the helm of Foundation, including:

+Pneumonic81, Raven Night, Mark, Lost Jedi,

 That's all, have fun!